alinionutpopa/dmhs/README.md

 By using the software, you are agreeing to the terms of the [license agreement](https://github.com/alinionutpopa/dmhs/blob/master/LICENSE).

-Our software is built on top of the [Caffe](http://caffe.berkeleyvision.org/) deep learning library used by the [Convolutional Pose Machines](https://github.com/shihenw/convolutional-pose-machines-release) model.
+Our software is built on top of the [Caffe](http://caffe.berkeleyvision.org/) deep learning library used by the [Convolutional Pose Machines](https://github.com/shihenw/convolutional-pose-machines-release) method.
 The current version was developed by:

 [Alin-Ionut Popa](http://109.101.234.42//people.php?ID_p=23)
 and